 Temperature control, learning and memory, and most importantly hormone regulation occurs in this area.
 It is one of the few areas that brings out clearly the long-term effects of alcohol on the brain.
 It causes deficits in memory and hormonal disruption.
 This explains why some recovering alcoholics experience delirium tremens symptoms.

 Even though the cerebellum is about 10% the size of the brain, it is home to about 50% of the neurons.
 It is directly responsible for coordinating voluntary movement, eye movement, and balance.
 Effects of excessive drinking cause atrophy where the white matter shrinks.
+The heavy injury of this part of the brain by the toxic substance may also cause alcohol seizures.

 Short-Term Effects of Alcohol Consumption on the Brain